Claymore

 Claymore faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 21.4%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most prevalent among residents with university qualifications at 13.7%, followed by postgraduate qualifications (6.8%) and graduate diplomas (0.9%).
-Vocational credentials are held by 30.4% of residents aged 15 and above, with advanced diplomas at 11.3% and certificates at 19.1%.
-Educational participation is high, with 43.9% of residents currently enrolled in formal education.
+Bachelor degrees are the most common, at 13.7%, followed by postgraduate qualifications (6.8%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 30.4% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (19.1%).
+Educational participation is high, with 43.9% of residents currently enrolled in formal education, comprising 17.6% in primary, 14.4% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education